SirIle/sirile.github.io/content/posts/2026-08-17-my-images-finally-look-like-mine.md

 ## The harder problem: the same face twice

 Style consistency turned out to be the easy half.
-My D&D campaign project (the same multi-agent setup from the [ai-team posts](/posts/2026-03-14-building-a-self-coordinating-ai-development-team/)) has recurring heroes, and they need to look like themselves across every scene: portraits, battle maps, standees.
+My [D&D campaign project](/posts/2026-03-02-agent-team-what-happens-when-ai-agents-work-together/) has recurring heroes, and they need to look like themselves across every scene: portraits, battle maps, standees.
 Prompting cannot do that.
 You can pin the wardrobe in words – silver braids, blue dress, white cloak – but the face underneath changes actors every time.

 Here is what sixty attempts at the same elf look like: